Make Your Next Trip Extraordinary

 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Spain: Iván Ricoy of Genuine Andalusia.

 Iván is a born people-person—so much so that he left behind a good engineering job to show travelers the authentic side of Andalusia, his beloved home region in southwestern Spain.
-He now designs trips throughout southern Spain—from Barcelona, Madrid, Toledo, and Segovia southward, including the Balearic Islands and Gibraltar.
-On a trip planned by Iván, you’re as likely to share paella at a family gathering as you are to learn the history of the Alhambra.
-His charisma also opens doors into wineries, pottery workshops, even aristocrats’ palaces.
+He now designs trips throughout Spain—including the Balearic Islands of Mallorca, Menorca, Ibiza, and Formentera—and to mainland Portugal and Gibraltar.
+On a trip planned by Iván, you’re as likely to share a country lunch with a Spanish horse breeder as you are to learn the history of the Alhambra with an architect or landscape designer.
+His charisma also opens doors into wineries, artisan workshops, private fado shows, even aristocrats’ palaces.
 A city walking tour might focus on flamenco and tapas, or on the explosion of modern art that followed the country’s transition to democracy in the 1970s.
-For a dose of the countryside, he can accompany you to a traditional olive oil mill that’s been in the same family since the 18th century, or on a tranquil bike ride along an old railway path.
-If he can’t guide you himself, he’ll pair you with local hosts he’s handpicked for their imagination, generosity, and enthusiasm for treating every visitor as a friend.
+For a dose of the countryside, his handpicked private guides can accompany you to a traditional olive oil mill that’s been in the same family since the 18th century, or on a tranquil bike ride along an old railway path.

 Where to Stay and Eat